indiesoftby/defold-sharp-sprite/README.md

 ## Notes

+- If you use Slice-9 in GUI or for sprites, **use RGSS material in that case**, i.e. without mipmaps.
 - RGSS requires the [OES_standard_derivatives](https://www.khronos.org/registry/OpenGL/extensions/OES/OES_standard_derivatives.txt) OpenGL extension to run.
 It's universally supported by WebGL 1.0, by the most of OpenGL ES 2.0 devices ([Android stats](https://opengles.gpuinfo.org/listreports.php?extension=GL_OES_standard_derivatives) and by all [iOS devices](https://developer.apple.com/library/archive/documentation/OpenGLES/Conceptual/OpenGLESHardwarePlatformGuide_iOS/OpenGLESPlatforms/OpenGLESPlatforms.html)).
 - RGSS is sampling the texture 4 times.
 On mobile GPUs, it can have a significant performance impact.
 You should always check the game performance on your target devices!
 - RGSS is blurring at 1:1 scaling.
 - RGSS doesn't use mipmapped textures.
 You can turn off the mipmapping in your texture profile and save 30% of disk space.
 - If your sprites use both Defold standard and Sharp Sprite materials, then it's a good idea to split them by tags to avoid breaking of draw batching:
    1. Copy Sharp Sprite material to your project and [apply tag `tile_rgss` into it.](tile_rgss_1.png)
    2. [Modify your render script to draw the tagged sprites.](tile_rgss_2.png)